-The following should be read in conjunction with, and supplements and amends, the factors that may affect the Company's business or operations described under "Risk Factors" in Part I, Item 1A, of the Company's Annual Report on Form 10-K for the year ended September 30, 2018.
-Other than as described in this Item 1A, there have been no other material changes to our risk factors from the risk factors previously disclosed in the 2018 Annual Report.
+The description of certain risk factors described under "Risk Factors" in Part I, Item 1A, of the Company's Annual Report on Form 10-K for the year ended September 30, 2018 was supplemented in Item 1A of Part II of Forms 10-Q for the quarterly period ending March 31, 2019 filed with the SEC on May 3, 2019.
+Other than as described in this Item 1A, there have been no other material changes to our risk factors from the risk factors previously disclosed in the 2018 Annual Report or the Second Quarter Form 10-Q.